FSU PC grad applies her degree to family businesses

-Brittany and her husband, Chris — a classically trained chef, opened Beau’s Meat & Two plus BBQ in Panama City Beach in October 2018 — the same month Hurricane Michael hit, and they’ve continued to adjust their business model throughout the COVID-19 pandemic.
+Brittany and her husband, Chris — a classically trained chef, opened Beau’s Meat & Two plus BBQ in Panama City Beach in October 2018, the same month Hurricane Michael hit.
+Since then, they’ve continued to adjust their business model throughout the COVID-19 pandemic.

 “Chris always knew he wanted to be a chef and open a restaurant, but he didn’t know about the business side of things,” Brittany said.
 “I’m used to being behind the scenes.”

 But Brittany’s design touches are front and center throughout the Southern beach restaurant, from her artwork to handmade coastal pillows with palm fronds and the chalkboard-painted surfboards outside.

 “When my friends started getting married and having babies, I was always the one who said, ‘I’ll do decorations,’” recalled Brittany, who began freelancing her creative designs.
 “Primarily, it started as tablescapes.”

 After years of decorating for parties, including hosting them at Beau’s, Brittany incorporated Wellspent Events into an “official business” this year.

 “Chris would cook, and I would set the table.
 People are always so happy; it’s a way to bring people together for food and a good time,” Brittany said.
 “I just set tables at first, but I was doing balloons for my daughter’s birthday and others wanted that, too.
 It was a very natural process.”

 “I began working for myself so I could see my child grow up,” said Brittany, who enjoys the flexibility that comes from owning her own business.
 “My business degree set the foundation for everything.
 You don’t know how much you need a degree till you’re sitting there with a business plan.
 Having a business background went hand in hand; I did my planning along the way.
 I knew how to set things up and what to avoid.”